skurdekar/ReservationSystem/README.md

 The build can be cleaned as follows
  - `gradle clean`

+*`If gradle is not installed on your system the above commands can be run using gradlew (part of the repo)`

 Once run, the application will prompt you with an input prompt for entering commands to process the reservation

 `2018-01-19 00:58:16 INFO  TicketServiceImpl: - Created TicketService numSeats: 100, rows: 10, hold timeout(s): 30`